-In 2019, Professor Araujo was a Visiting Professor at the University of Paris VIII, France.
-In 2017, she joined the International Scientific Committee of the UNESCO Slave Route Project.
-She is also a member of the Editorial Board of the British journal Slavery and Abolition and a member of the advisory board of the Memory Studies Association.
-She was also a member of the Executive Committee of the Brazilian Studies Association (2016-2020) and of the Executive Board of the Association for the Study of the Worldwide African Diaspora (2019-2022).
+Since 2017, Professor Araujo is a member of the International Scientific Committee of the UNESCO "Routes of Enslaved Peoples Project" (former Slave Route Project), and is also a member of the Gilder Lehrman Institute of American History Scholarly Advisory Board.
+In 2019, she was a Visiting Professor at the University of Paris VIII, France, and will be a research fellow of the Tropenmuseum (Amsterdam, the Netherlands) in 2023.
+She serves on the Editorial Board of the British journal Slavery and Abolition and on the advisory board of the Memory Studies Association.
+In the recent past she served on the Board of Editors of the American Historical Review (the flagship journal of the American Historical Association from 2019 to 2023, the Executive Committee of the Brazilian Studies Association (2016-2020), and the Executive Board of the Association for the Study of the Worldwide African Diaspora (2019-2022).

-Her recent book Slavery in the Age of Memory: Engaging the Past (Bloomsbury, 2020) relies on examples from West Africa, Brazil, the United States, France, and England to explore how different modalities of memory (collective, public, cultural, official) shape the ways slavery is memorialized in various societies where slavery existed or that participated in the Atlantic slave trade.
+Slavery in the Age of Memory: Engaging the Past (Bloomsbury, 2020) relies on examples from West Africa, Brazil, the United States, France, and England to explore how different modalities of memory (collective, public, cultural, official) shape the ways slavery is memorialized in various societies where slavery existed or that participated in the Atlantic slave trade.
 She shows that the current debates around slavery are more than simple attempts to come to terms with the past, but rather reveal how the memory of slavery is racialized and framed by white supremacy.

-Her other recent book Museums and Atlantic Slavery (part of the Museums in Focus series) was published by Routledge in April 2021.
+Museums and Atlantic Slavery (part of the Museums in Focus series) was published by Routledge in April 2021.
 Exploring how slavery, the Atlantic slave trade, and enslaved people are represented through words, visual images, artifacts, and audiovisual materials in museums in Europe and the Americas, the book will help readers to recognize how depictions of human bondage in museums and exhibitions often fail to challenge racism and white supremacy inherited from the period of slavery.

 Professor Araujo conducted fieldwork and archival research in Brazil, the Republic of Benin, Canada, France, England, Belgium, and the United States.
-Engaging with the public is an important dimension of Professor Araujo's work.
-Her opinion articles in English and Portuguese appeared in the Washington Post, Newsweek, History News Network, Intercept Brasil, and the Brazilian magazine Ciência Hoje.
+Engaging with the public is an important dimension of her work.
+Her opinion articles in English and Portuguese appeared in the Washington Post, Slate, Newsweek, History News Network, Intercept Brasil, and the Brazilian magazine Ciência Hoje.
 Her work has been featured in several media outlets in the United States, Portugal, Canada, Brazil, Spain, France, and the Netherlands.

-Professor Araujo is willing to supervise M.A theses and Ph.D. dissertations focusing on the history of the Atlantic slave trade and slavery, memory and heritage of slavery and the Atlantic slave trade, material culture, and visual culture of slavery, reparations for slavery, and the history of the African diaspora in the Americas, especially Brazil and its connections with West Africa.
+She is willing to supervise M.A theses and Ph.D. dissertations focusing on the history of the Atlantic slave trade and slavery, memory and heritage of slavery and the Atlantic slave trade, material culture, and visual culture of slavery, reparations for slavery, and the history of the African diaspora in the Americas, especially Brazil and its connections with West Africa.